Furness Building Society Conveyancing Panel Information

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Furness Building Society solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-I am on the Furness Building Society conveyancing panel and due to complete a remortgage within the next week.
-I can not locate a Mortgage Deed for the client to sign.
-Who do I contact at Furness Building Society to obtain duplicate documents?
+My firm is listed on the Furness Building Society conveyancing panel and scheduled to complete a purchase shortly.
+My file does not contain a Legal Charge for the client to execute.
+Who do I contact at Furness Building Society to request substitute deeds?

 You should contact Furness Building Society to obtain standard documents.
-The CML Handbook includes an explicit question for lenders to enumerate who to contact to obtain standard documents.
+The CML Handbook includes a specific section for banks to set out who to contact to obtain standard documents.
 Furness Building Society in their Part 2’s state:

-Don’t forget to disclose the firm’s Furness Building Society conveyancing panel reference.
+You will need to quote the firm’s Furness Building Society conveyancing panel number.

 Find a Lawyer on the Furness Building Society Conveyancing Panel